 Some attorneys work in many areas.
-But if you’re going through a divorce, it makes sense to hire a divorce attorney.
-Even then, there’s a great deal of specialization and the initial consultation is the time to suss that out.
+But it makes sense to hire a divorce attorney if you’re going through a divorce.
+Even then, there’s a great deal of specialization and the initial consultation is also the time to suss that out.

 - Do you have kids?
 If so, a lawyer with experience in child custody cases may be best suited to your case.

 - Is there a great deal of shared property to divide?
 An attorney with knowledge of high-asset divorces might be just what you need.

 Whatever specific criteria you have, make sure to ask the right questions.
 It can relate to taxes, military service, pensions, or maybe you and your spouse own a business together.
 It’s crucial to find a divorce lawyer who fits the needs and criteria of your case.

 Related Reading: Preparing for Divorce

 Ask About Fees And Billing